abinit/abinit/doc/tutorial/eph4zpr.md

 ## Formalism

-The electron-phonon self-energy, $\Sigma^{\text{e-ph}}$, describes the renormalization of the charged quasi-particle excitation due to the interaction with phonons.
+The electron-phonon self-energy, $\Sigma^{\text{e-ph}}$, describes the renormalization of the charged quasi-particle excitations due to the interaction with phonons.
 This term should be added to the electron-electron (e-e) self-energy $\Sigma^{\text{e-e}}$ that encodes many-body effects induced by the Coulomb interaction beyond the Hartree potential.
 The e-e contribution can be estimated using, for instance, the $GW$ approximation but